aaronromeo/ansible-dmi/README.md

         ---
         ansible_ssh_user: {{ the server's ssh user }}

-* New projects can be added to the file `roles/common/vars/main.yml` under the variable `projects`
+* New projects can be added to the file `/group_vars/all` under the variable `projects`

+# Project requirements
+Django projects are expected to have a directory named `serverdeploy` which contains the following files
+* gunicorn.conf
+* gunicorn_start.bash
+* nginx-sites-enabled.conf
+* vars.secure

 # A few useful things to do when creating a server...